ucgmsim/seistech_test/frontend/README.md

 ## Running locally

-Assuming we are using Core API that is on rcc
+Assuming we are using Core API and Project API that are hosted by UCQuakeCore1p.

 **Make sure you have an access to `ucgmsim/seistech` git repo via SSH as we need to access the private repo to download**